Spotifyd/spotifyd/README.md

 ```
 The resulting binary will be placed in `target/release/spotifyd`.

-The default is to build spotifyd with an alsa backend, but it is possible
+The default is to build spotifyd with an ALSA backend, but it is possible
 to build with other audio backends, making Spotifyd availible on platforms
 other than Linux, by adding the `--no-default-features` argument to cargo
 and supplying an alternative backend (see the _Configuration_ section).